vkuznets23/full-stack-open/PHONEBOOK_APP/README.md

   - The phone number input includes a masking feature to ensure proper format (+XXX-XX-XXX-XXXX), making it easier for users to add valid numbers.

 - **Validation:**
-  - **Name validation:** Ensures that each contact has a name, and it enforces a restriction that the name must contain more than three characters.
   - **Phone number validation:** Users are required to provide a valid phone number, and it must follow the defined format for consistency.
 - **Photo Upload:**
   - Users have the option to upload a photo for each contact.
 This helps to visually associate each contact with a picture, enhancing the user experience.